Teenage boys who are obese and don’t exercise to lose weight or eat well face an increased risk of liver disease and cancer as adults.

 "This could have implications for public health decision making, strengthening the need of targeted intervention against overweight and obesity at an early age, and specifically highlights the risk of type 2 diabetes mellitus as a risk factor for liver disease,” the research team concluded.

 Childhood obesity is now a significant public health problem in the U.S., and being overweight in childhood is linked to a variety of health problems, in addition to liver disease.
 One in five American children between the ages of six and 19 are now obese, placing them at risk for type 2 diabetes, joint and bone problems, sleep apnea, and asthma complications.
 Significantly overweight youngsters are likely to become overweight in adulthood, too, notes the Centers for Disease Control and Prevention (CDC).

 The primary causes of weight gain in youngsters include eating high-calorie, low-nutrient foods and beverages, a lack of regular physical activity, and sedentary activities such as playing video games and watching television for hours.
 Not getting enough sleep may also play a role, according to the CDC.

-If you are concerned your teen needs help with achieving and maintaining a healthy weight, share the National Institute of Diabetes and Digestive and Kidney Disease’s Take Charge of Your Health: A Guide for Teenagers with your youngster.
+If you are concerned your teen needs help with achieving and maintaining a healthy weight, encourage him to exercise to lose weight, eat healthily, and read the National Institute of Diabetes and Digestive and Kidney Disease’s Take Charge of Your Health: A Guide for Teenagers.
 It explains portion control, how nutritious foods fuel energy for sports and other activities, why fast foods contribute to weight problems, and how teens can fit physical activity into their daily life.